How to Make and Can Homemade Berry Jam

 The summer is the perfect time to make your homemade jams and jellies.
 I make my jam every summer and give it out for holiday gifts, housewarmings, or any other fun occasion.
 It is a great gift and I always get many compliments for the jam.
 Plus, my family always has homemade jam for marinades, toast, PB&J, etc. The best part is that the process is quite simple.

-This summer, I have made strawberry jam, blackberry jam, peach jam, triple berry (blackberry, raspberry and blueberry) jam, and strawberry-blueberry jam.
+This summer, I have made strawberry jam, blackberry jam, peach jam, triple berry (blackberry, raspberry, and blueberry) jam, and strawberry-blueberry jam.
 Personally, I like the triple berry the best, but they all are very good.

-Supplies You Need to Make Jam or Jelly
+Supplies for Making Jam or Jelly

-- Fresh fruit: You can use frozen and dried fruit, but fresh is the best
+- Fresh fruit: You can use frozen and dried fruit, but fresh is the best.

 - Pectin: I have used both liquid and dry pectin and haven't seen any difference in my jam.
 I always buy extra pectin.
 It can be added to runny jam to thicken it.
 If your jam is overly ripe it can cause it to be runny.

-- Lemon: Some recipes call for adding lemon.
+- Lemon (some recipes call for adding lemon)

 I like to have everything ready before I start cooking the jam.

-- Wash lids, jars and bands in hot soapy water.
+- Wash lids, jars, and bands in hot, soapy water.
 After I have washed the jars, I put them in a rinse and hold cycle in my dishwasher to keep them warm.
 You want your jars warm when putting the hot jam in them so they don't break.